 Skip To Content

-Preprocessing historical images
+Use preprocessing historical images

-Scanning film in preparation for ortho mapping
+Scan film in preparation for ortho mapping

-Following are general recommendations for scanning aerial film to use in ortho mapping:
+The following are general recommendations for scanning aerial film to use in ortho mapping:

-• Use a photogrammetric-grade scanner that maintains sub-pixel geometric accuracy across the entire image.
+• Use a photogrammetric-grade scanner that maintains subpixel geometric accuracy across the entire image.

 • You can scan entire film rolls (recommended) or individual frames (if necessary).